cylead/storytelling-with-data-reproduced-by-tableau/README.md

 </p>

 #### Defects
-1. Unnecessary gridlines, out border
+1. Unnecessary gridlines, out border.
-2. Extra digits after decimal on the scale
+2. Extra digits after decimal on the scale.
-3. Unnecessary data point marker types
+3. Unnecessary data point marker types.
-4. Inclined date headers
+4. Inclined date headers.
 5. It does not show that at a certain time things changed, the processed tickets are much less than they received.

 #### Improvements